Israeli arrests of Palestinian journalists soared in 2023: CPJ

 All those held in Israeli prisons were detained in the occupied West Bank after the Israel-Hamas war began on October 7, when Hamas fighters launched a surprise assault into southern Israel, killing at least 1,139 people, mostly civilians, according to an Al Jazeera tally based on official statistics.
 Around 240 others were taken captive, according to Israeli authorities.

-Israel responded with a devasting bombardment and ground offensive on Gaza.
+Israel responded with a devastating bombardment and ground offensive on Gaza.
 More than 24,600 people have been killed in the Israeli assault, according to Palestinian officials.

 In the more than three months since the Gaza war started, violence has soared in towns and cities across the West Bank, with Israeli forces conducting near-daily raids and mass arrests.